leapcode/bitmask_android/README.txt

 Postconditions
 --------------

-1. LEAP Android is running.
+1. Bitmask Android is running.

 Debugging from console
 ======================